OPENAIRINTERFACE/openairinterface5g/doc/RUNMODEM.md

 `sudo RFSIMULATOR=127.0.0.1 ./nr-uesoftmodem --do-ra --rfsim --parallel-config PARALLEL_SINGLE_THREAD`

+## sa setup with OAI

+The sa flag is used to run gNB in standalone mode.
+Currently OAI in NR standalone mode transmits and receives SIB1.

+In order to run gNB in standalone mode, the following flag is needed at gNB:

+`--sa`

+### Run OAI in sa mode

+From the `cmake_targets/ran_build/build` folder:

+gNB on machine 1:

+`sudo ./nr-softmodem -O ../../../targets/PROJECTS/GENERIC-NR-5GC/CONF/gnb.sa.band78.fr1.106PRB.usrpb210.conf --sa`

+UE on machine 2:

+`sudo ./nr-uesoftmodem --rrc_config_path . --phy-test`

+With the RF simulator (on the same machine):

+`sudo ./nr-softmodem -O ../../../targets/PROJECTS/GENERIC-NR-5GC/CONF/gnb.sa.band78.fr1.106PRB.usrpb210.conf --rfsim --sa`

+`sudo ./nr-uesoftmodem --rrc_config_path . --rfsim --phy-test`

 ## IF setup with OAI

 The -C and -CO flags can be used together at UE side to set custom downlink and uplink FR1 intermediate frequencies for the IF equipment.